 TOMATO CHOKA RECIPE

-Fall is in the air and it’s such a beautiful time!
-The changing of the colors of the trees in NY State are just magnificent!
+Fall is in the air, and it’s such a beautiful time!
+The changing of the colors of the trees in NY State is just magnificent!
 It’s certainly something to put on your bucket list my friends.
-It’s time to cozy up, make chicken or short ribs soup with the abundance of pumpkin from the farmer’s market, crank up the wood burning stove, pull out my cocoa tea from Trinidad and roast the last tomatoes from my garden over an open flame!
+It’s time to cozy up, make chicken or short ribs soup with the abundance of pumpkin from the farmer’s market, crank up the wood-burning stove, pull out my cocoa tea from Trinidad, and roast the last tomatoes from my garden over an open flame to make tomato choka!
 I am pretty excited if you couldn’t tell!

-Regarding the latter, to make Tomatoes Choka, ripe tomatoes from the garden(or farmer’s market or grocery) are washed, dried and place over an open flame.
+Regarding the latter, to make Tomatoes Choka, ripe tomatoes from the garden(or farmer’s market or grocery) are washed, dried, and place over an open flame.
 They are roasted until the skin becomes charred, the flesh bursting with smoky flavors.
-The charred skin is methodically removed.
-Crushed garlic and a roasted hot habanero pepper is then added to the mix along with very thin slices of raw onions.
+The charred skin is methodically and carefully removed.
+Crushed garlic and a roasted hot habanero pepper are then added to the mix along with very thin slices of raw onions.
 The ingredients are pounded gently to coax out the oils and blend.
 Rich with flavors, it is then added to the tomatoes or vice versa.

 To add the finishing touch by a traditional Indian process called ‘chunkaying’, oil is heated in a small pan over a medium flame and poured over the tomato mixture to add another dimension of flavor.
 Sometimes the onion and garlic are added the oil to cook(like I did below)–especially if raw onions and garlic are not appreciated.

-To eat, pieces of soft sada roti are broken off and dipped in the choka, then it’s used to scoop up chunks of the juicy, mashed, flavorful tomatoes.
+To eat, pieces of soft sada roti are broken off and dipped in the choke, which is then used to scoop up chunks of juicy, mashed, flavorful tomatoes.

 It’s an experience worth repeating – regularly!